Achievable logoAchievable logo

 Joints

-Articulating bone ends are covered with smooth hyaline cartilage and the entire joint is enclosed in a capsule with synovial fluid.
+In synovial joints, the articulating bone ends are covered with smooth hyaline cartilage.
+The entire joint is enclosed in a capsule that contains synovial fluid.

 • Synovial joint features: